coolboy19521/AZE44/src/README.md

 >[!IMPORTANT]
 >This README file includes some gifs, which could be best viewed through the GitHub itself.
+>[!IMPORTANT]
+>There are some heavy videos inside this README file.
+Please wait until the page is fully loaded before proceeding.

 # 1. Software Structure and Principles